 Saw Palmetto is one of the most well-known and used dietary supplements.

 Traditionally, it was used to cure bladder problems, increase sperm fertility and enhance libido.
-Today it is widely used to treat bladder symptoms due to swollen prostate, chronic pelvic pain, decreased sex drive, hair loss, and other conditions.
+Today it is widely used to treat bladder symptoms due to the swollen prostate, chronic pelvic pain, decreased sex drive, hair loss, and other conditions.

 What is Saw Palmetto

 Saw palmetto or otherwise known as Serenoa repens or Serenoa serrulata is a small palm tree that grows primarily in South-East America.
 The height of the plant can reach up to 3 meters and grows in warm climates.
 Saw Palmetto supplements contain extract which derives from the berries of plant.

 Its action is due to several active ingredients contained in the fruit, like fatty acids in the form of triglycerides, phytosterols, polysaccharides, carotenoids, vitamin E and flavonoids.

 The main mechanism of action is due to the ability of fatty acids to inhibit the action of an enzyme called 5α-reductase.
 5α-reductase is an enzyme responsible for the conversion of testosterone to its androgenic form, dihydrotestosterone (DHT).
 Increased levels of dihydrotestosterone (DHT) cause a number of side effects such as hair loss, swelling of the prostate gland, etc. Saw palmetto supplements inhibit the action of the above enzyme, thereby reducing the unwanted effects of DHT.